BassemMagdi0007/Classify-Math-Publications/README.md

 ### How to Run the Code
 ### **FIRST: Example Files:**
+- Replace `path/to/example-test-data.jsonl` with the path to your example test data file.
+- Replace `path/to/example-test-results.json` with the path to your example test results file.

 #### 1) Create training data
 ```bash
 python create_training_data.py path/to/example-test-data.jsonl path/to/example-test-results.json --output path/to/training_data.jsonl
 ```
-- Replace `path/to/example-test-data.jsonl` with the path to your test data file.
-- Replace `path/to/example-test-results.json` with the path to your test results file.
 - Optionally, specify the `--output` argument to set the output file path.
 If not provided, it defaults to `training_data.jsonl`.

-This will:
+> This will:
-1. Loads test data and ground truth labels.
+> 1. Loads test data and ground truth labels.
-2. Merges data and labels into training data.
+> 2. Merges data and labels into training data.
-3. Saves training data to `training_data.jsonl` file.
+> 3. Saves training data to `training_data.jsonl` file.

 #### 2) Training the Model
 ```bash
 python classifier.py --train path/to/training_data.jsonl
 ```

-This will:
+> This will:
-1. Load and process the training data
+> 1. Load and process the training data
-2. Train a neural network model
+> 2. Train a neural network model
-3. Save the model, vocabulary, and label encoder to disk
+> 3. Save the model, vocabulary, and label encoder to disk

 #### 3) Generating Test Predictions